Masahiro111/doc_laravel10.x/laravel10/ja/errors.md

 By default, the Laravel exception handler will convert exceptions into an HTTP response for you.
 However, you are free to register a custom rendering closure for exceptions of a given type.
 You may accomplish this by invoking the `renderable` method within your exception handler.

 The closure passed to the `renderable` method should return an instance of `Illuminate\Http\Response`, which may be generated via the `response` helper.
-Laravel will deduce what type of exception the closure renders by examining the type-hint of the closure:
+Laravel will determine what type of exception the closure renders by examining the type-hint of the closure:

     use App\Exceptions\InvalidOrderException;
     use Illuminate\Http\Request;